carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

   Specify the libc++ headers that are tested.
 By default the headers in the source tree are used.

-.. option:: libcxx_library=<path/to/libc++.so>
+.. option:: cxx_library_root=<path/to/lib/>

-  Specify the libc++ library that is tested.
-By default the library in the build directory is used.
+  Specify the directory of the libc++ library to be tested.
+By default the library folder of the build directory is used.
+This option cannot be used when use_system_lib is provided.

+.. option:: cxx_runtime_root=<path/to/lib/>

+  Specify the directory of the libc++ library to use at runtime.
+This directory is not added to the linkers search path.
+This can be used to compile tests against one version of libc++ and run them using another.
+The default value for this option is `cxx_library_root`.
 This option cannot be used when use_system_lib is provided.

 .. option:: use_system_lib=<bool>